New Year, New You? Scrap that! Updated for 2022!

 How about welcoming the new year embracing the you that is already awesome!
-Let's talk about why only 8% of people achieve their resolutions and how setting goals and cultivating health-focused habits might be the better choice.
+Did you know only 8% of people achieve their resolutions?
+(Forbes.com) I'd like to share with you how setting goals and cultivating health-focused habits might be the better choice over new year resolutions.

 I love the turn of the new year.
 It feels like a fresh new chapter or like a blank page in a journal just waiting to be written on.
 This time of year we all feel a little bit more motivated to start or restart projects, goals and/or dust off those dreams we have been too scared to dive into.
 Am I right?